boots-edu/Webz/README.md

 ```
 this.click('button1')
 ```
-### ajax\<T>(url,method,headers,data):EventSubject\<T>
+### ajax\<T>(url,method,headers,data):Notifier\<T>
-This allows you to make an asyncronous call and will return an EventSubject<T> for you to subscribe.
+This allows you to make an asyncronous call and will return a Notifier<T> for you to subscribe.
 The eventsource will fire the subscription when the request is complete.
 ```
 this.ajax<UserRecord>("https://www.udel.edu",HttpMethod.GET)
     .subscribe((result:UserRecord)=>{